View of Street

 Woman Walking through Village

-Storm and Heat Protection
+Storm and heat protection

 The surroundings are aptly underlined by the hanging bells of the orthodox churches with their blue domes, transporting you back in time.
 It would hardly feel surprising if, instead of a human being, a little creature from Greek mythology walked out of one of the wooden cave doors and whisper “kali mera”.
 The town’s architecture boasts not only aesthetic, but also practical advantages.
 The narrow alleyways offer protection from island storms, the walls, painted white and up to 80 centimetres thick, ensure cool temperatures inside during the summer months.